kiwicampus/Turtlebot-Gazebo-Navigator/README.md

 ### [**60% (90% with extra)**] Section 2

 After completing section 1 you may be thinking that using python for putting together the low-level interfaces into a navigation application may not be the best idea.
-To know how nav2 solves the problem in this section you are expected to move the turtlebot trough a set of waypoints using the BT navigator server.
+To get to know how nav2 solves the problem in this section you are expected to move the turtlebot trough a set of waypoints using the BT navigator server and the `/navigate_to_pose` action.
 Unlike the above interfaces, the BT navigator handles all the low level logic you did by hand using a behavior tree and receives only your goal (this is the server `rviz` uses as well).

 In this section you will have to develop all the code from the ground up.
 We will provide one python and one C++ empty packages that have the build system ready for what you will need to do; you can choose to solve this section using python **OR** C++, however if you use python your grades will be lower by a factor of 0.7.
 This means that if everything works but you did your code in python you will make 3.5/5.0, while if you did it in C++ you will make 5.0/5.0.
 To be clear once again, you **DON'T** have to solve everything in Python **AND** C++, if it works in **one of them** you are good to go.